During Microsoft Ignite in November 2021, Azure Sentinel is now called Microsoft Sentinel.

 You can build your own custom workbooks from scratch if you want.

-SOAR in Azure Sentinel
+SOAR in Microsoft Sentinel

 So moving into the last best practice is Security Orchestration Automation and Response (SOAR).